 Drive-By Appraisals

-“Drive-by” appraisals, or exterior-only appraisals, became increasingly popular in mid-2020 due to the coronavirus pandemic and an increased need for social distancing.
+“Drive-by” appraisals, or exterior-only appraisals, became increasingly popular in 2020 due to the COVID-19 pandemic.
+In some areas, they are still popular.